github/docs/content/github/administering-a-repository/configuring-pull-request-merges/managing-auto-merge-for-pull-requests-in-your-repository.md

 1. Under "Merge button", select or deselect **Allow auto-merge**.
   ![Checkbox to allow or disallow auto-merge](/assets/images/help/pull_requests/allow-auto-merge-checkbox.png)

-1. Under "Branches", enable at least the following branch protection rules: "Require pull request reviews before merging" and "Require status checks to pass before merging".
+1. Under "Branches", enable at least the branch protection rule: "Require status checks to pass before merging" and specify which status checks are required.